yuweijun/spring-boot2-simple-webmvc/v2/README.md

-# ServletContextAware.setServletContext call stack
+# HandlerMapping and HandlerAdapter for root controller

-# RootController work
+SimpleUrlHandlerMapping -> HttpRequestHandlerAdapter -> RootController